 Using mixed video resolutions in a single playlist

 Playlists can contain events with different video resolutions.
-When the list is played, the media is up-converted or down-converted as needed to match the play channel video output type selected.
+When the list is played, the media is up-converted or down-converted as needed to match the play channel video output type selected "Video scaling considerations" on page 131.